What is augmented reality?

 At XMReality, we have embraced augmented reality from the beginning.
 Founded in 2007 by researchers from the Swedish Defense Research Agency, our first project was to help bomb disposal experts defuse landmines in the field.
 For six years, we performed advanced contract research in AR for the Swedish Defense Materiel Administration and BAE Systems.

-Though we continue to work and innovate in the defense sector, we expanded to help other industries with our remote support solution XMReality Remote Guidance.
+Though we continue to work and innovate in the defense sector, we expanded to help other industries with our remote support solution XMReality.
 In remote support calls, you can use the AR feature Hands Overlay to guide your counterpart by overlaying your hand gestures on top of real time video.

 This is especially useful when you need to show someone how to turn a screw, explain what cord goes where, or provide other instructions where technical support is needed.
 And it comes in handy when you need both your hands to give instructions or guide someone through complex tasks.

 The user-friendly software and AR technology enables you to improve operational efficiency and quality for processes like audits, maintenance, service, repair, training, and support at production sites, packaging, energy grids or properties.
-Find more information about how to use remote support in different industries here.
+Read more about how Augmented Reality can create value in the industry.